 Location: 9705 Burnet Rd, Ste 606, Austin, Texas

 Pricing: $25 for one class; $200 for 10 classes

 Camp Gladiator (strength training)

 Camp Gladiator is a boot camp that has locations all around town and you can go to as many classes as you like.
 It is not specifically a studio though they do have classes at their Camp Gladiator Arena.
 Having done Camp Gladiator for about a year in the past, I would recommend it if your fitness goal is cardio.
 It’s also a great workout for exercise beginners.
 I’ve always found the instructors and fellow campers motivating and encouraging.
 Each camp is a cycle of four weeks that focuses on a different skill each week.
-Camp Gladiator is the only studio on this list that is not on ClassPass.

 Location: Multiple locations, see website

 Pricing: $189 per 4-week camp; $129 for consecutive camps; $69 per month for a 12-month contract